Cookie Preferences

 Enhance the owner’s experience

 The “Client App” for our clients is a fine example of dynamic involvement – allowing them to enjoy the yacht even before it is actually launched.
 This mobile tool has been developed to enhance the client’s experience.
-The unique app provides regular updates on the progress of the client’s yacht under construction, keeping both client and team fully involved.
+The unique App provides regular updates on the progress of the client’s yacht under construction, keeping both client and team fully involved.

 Image User experience